gomezfox/campus-guidebook-android-spring/README.md

 ## Usability summary
 We are planning to expand the app’s features by developing
 location-based services and event notifications.
 We also are planning to
-add more to the list of clubs, we would like to add sustainability info pages,
+expand the groups at cascadia that can add information and events to the application.
-and a page to add events on clubs.
+We would like to add more sustainability information pages. and a page to add events on clubs. we would like to add a one button click to add an event to your calendar